RankWeis/kobold-roll20-links/README.md

 Once installed, click on the extension and click 'Dashboard' and choose one of the methods of installation below.

-## Option 1: Trusting##
+## Option 1: Trusting

-If you trust that I'm not going to be messing with you, and you want any updates I may have for this script, click 'Utilities' and copy the github url and paste it into the box that says URL.
+If you trust that I'm not going to be messing with you, and you want any updates I may have for this script, click 'Utilities' and copy the [Github url](https://github.com/RankWeis/kobold-roll20-links/blob/master/Kobold.club%20Roll20%20Linker.user.js) and paste it into the box that says URL.

-## Option 2: Suspicious##
+## Option 2: Suspicious

-There's no reason to trust to trust a random internet dude, so click the tab that says [+], then go to the github URL, vet the code to make sure I'm doing nothing suspicious, and paste it into the code box.
+There's no reason to trust to trust a random internet dude, so click the tab that says [+], then go to the [Github url](https://github.com/RankWeis/kobold-roll20-links/blob/master/Kobold.club%20Roll20%20Linker.user.js), vet the code to make sure I'm doing nothing suspicious, and paste it into the code box.
 Click File, then save, and enjoy!

 # Notes